brandttru/Focus-Bear-Onboarding/7. Building APIs & Handling Data/nestjs-rest-api.md

 ### Research how REST APIs are structured in NestJS
 Controllers use HTTP decorators to define route handling

+### Create a controller with basic CRUD routes (GET, POST, PUT, DELETE)
+This controller was previously created in app.controller.ts

 ### Test the endpoints using a tool like Postman or cURL
+I tried testing each of these with curl, but it soon became apparent that it did not work, especially in the VS Code terminal as this was Powershell.
+To solve this issue, I had to find the Invoke-RestMethod equivalent as this was native to Windows.
+The following screenshots of my testing include both the command used to test and the response.
+As app.controller.ts has a lot more CRUD routes, only 1 of each will be tested.

 Create new user:

 ![alt text](../Images/create_new_user.png)